SunnierLee/DP-ImaGen/README.md

 sh pd.sh
 ```

-## Query semantic distribution
+### 3.3 Training
 Train a semantic query function on the public dataset ImageNet.
 ```
 cd /src/SemanticQuery
 CUDA_VISIBLE_DEVICES=0,1,2,3 torchrun --nproc_per_node=4 --nnodes=1 train_imagenet_classifier.py
 ```
 After training, the checkpoints will be saved with the according accuracy on the validate set.
 You can choose the checkpoint with the highest accuracy to query the semantics.
-Also you can use our trained checkpoints.
 ```
-python query_semantics.py --weight_file weight_path --tar_dataset cifar10 --data_dir /data_dir/ --num_words 5 --sigma1 484 --tar_num_classes 10
+python query_semantics.py --weight_file weight_path --tar_dataset cifar10 --data_dir /src/data/CIFAR-10 --num_words 5 --sigma1 484 --tar_num_classes 10
 ```
 The query result will be saved as a .pth file into the folder /QueryResults
 ## Pre-training